What to Plant in a Victory Garden

 Decide What to Plant

-The Victory Garden was focused on crops that were easy to grow, including fresh vegetables in season as well as root crops and hardier crops that could be stored during the winter.
+The Victory Garden focused on easy-to-grow crops, including fresh vegetables in season, root crops, and hardier crops that could be stored during the winter.

 Planting dates depend on your growing zones.
 See the Almanac Planting Calendar for the first planting dates by zip code.